4 Mindfulness Myths and Why They Should Not Stop You

 Mindfulness is defined as living fully in the present; being in the “now.”
 It’s being aware of the various sensory experiences of the moment without being overwhelmed, judgmental or reactionary.
 You’re not mindful when your mind over-analyzes something that just happened — or worries about what might happen in the future.

-Here are five common misconceptions about mindfulness and why they shouldn’t stop you from starting a practice.
+Here are four common misconceptions about mindfulness and why they shouldn’t stop you from starting a practice.

 1. Myth: Mindfulness requires quiet meditation.

 - Fact: This is partially correct.
 Mindfulness meditation may be practiced in a quiet setting in a variety of ways.
 But a mindfulness practice could include going about your daily activities with purpose, non-judgment and awareness.

 2. Myth: I don’t have time to practice mindfulness.

 - Fact: You don’t necessarily have to set aside dedicated time to being mindful.
 One can be mindful while sitting in a doctor’s office, grocery shopping or even conversing with someone.

 - Fact: Paying attention to the present moment does not mean the present moment is always pleasant.
 Being aware and non-judgmental when experiencing heartache, sadness or anger is being mindful.
 Remaining mindful allows you to accept your experiences by not fighting or being overly attached to them.